 Descriptions for each 50-minute conference workshop are listed alphabetically by instructor.
 Panel discussions are listed last.
 You can view details of the Panels being offered this year at the bottom of this page HERE.

-Click HERE for Schedule for Where and When these classes are taking place.
+Click HERE to goto the Schedule Page to see Where and When these classes are taking place.

 What is mood and how does it affect your story?
 To answer that question, this class will examine the techniques masterful authors use to create atmospheric, engaging prose.
 It will explore how other story elements, such as pacing, syntax, and dialogue, can enhance mood, and what the overall effect is on the reader.